-Get involved in the Frog Census, a community frog monitoring program.
-The data collected through the program is used to help manage Melbourne's frog populations and raise awareness of waterway health issues.
+Frogs play an important role in the waterway ecosystem and are easily affected by changes to their environment.
+Get involved in our community frog monitoring program, and collect data to help us manage frog populations and raise awareness of waterway health issues.

-Being a frog monitor is easy and fun to do, you don’t need to be a frog expert.
-To start volunteering for the Frog Census just download the free app for Apple or Android.
-You can record frog calls at any river, creek, wetland or any other type of waterway.
+Being a frog monitor is easy and fun — and you don’t have to be a frog expert!
+Simply download the free Frog Census app for Apple or Android, and record frog calls at any river, creek, wetland or other type of waterway.

 How we use the data

-The data will inform planning and decision making on our waterway health and will be added to the CSIRO's Atlas of Living Australia and Victorian Biodiversity Atlas to share biodiversity knowledge about endangered species.
+We use the data to inform our planning and decisions on waterway health.
+It will also be added to CSIRO's Atlas of Living Australia and the Victorian Biodiversity Atlas to share biodiversity knowledge about endangered species.

 Create frog habitat

-Habitat loss is a key threat to frog populations across greater Melbourne.
-You can take action in your own backyard, school or community garden by creating frog friendly habitat.
+Habitat loss is a major threat to frogs across greater Melbourne.
+You can take action by creating frog-friendly habitat in your own backyard, school or community garden, increasing living space and helping link up disconnected frog communities.
+Our brochure has instructions on creating frog ponds and gardens: